dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

    **Single and Multiple answers question:**

-    - Here is the question Markdown used in the Single and Multiple Answers Question format:
+    - Here is the question Markdown used for the Single and Multiple Answers Question format:

       ```
       ## Metadata